fosterrath-mila/ift6759/projects/project1/evaluation.md

 evaluation will throw an error if it does, and you will be penalized.
 If the groundtruth contains a NaN value for a target GHI, we will ignore its impact on our end.
 We will also only focus on daytime sequences and thus ignore nighttime predictions.

+The TAs will be offering evaluation "simulations" during the last class before the submission deadline.
+This will allow you to confirm that:

+  - Your team's submission has the expected directory structure;
+  - The dependencies inside your ``requirements.txt`` file can be installed in our job environment;
+  - Your ``evaluator.py`` script's modified functions are compatible with our version of the script;
+  - Your model's checkpoint is indeed accessible and reloadable on our GPUs;
+  - The preparation of your data loading pipeline and model do not take too long or hang; and
+  - Your model's performance is not completely abysmal.

+The last point means that TAs might choose to warn you if your model seems to be behaving oddly, but they will not give you a direct indication of how well your model performs.
+We expect the final test set to contain roughly 800-1000 different timestamps for which to generate GHI predictions.
+The time required to prepare your data loader/model and infer these GHI values should not exceed (roughly) 30 minutes.